-As a 25 year resident of this Ward, my values are reflective of the community’s values.
-As this campaign listens to your stories, we look foward to further shaping these ideas.
+As a 25+ year resident of this Ward, my values are reflective of the community’s values.
+As this campaign listens to your stories, we look forward to further shaping these ideas.

 We will build a movement where EVERYONE in our Ward matters and EVERYONE counts.

-These policies, which are a work in progress (based on your voices) reflect a deep understanding of my values, my passion, and my love for our community.
+These policies, which are a work in progress (based on your voices), reflect a deep understanding of my values, my passion, and my love for our community.
 If there is an issue that we haven’t covered here, please reach out/text John personally at: 401-227-5056.
-This campaign will be about accessibilty, not politics as usual.
+This campaign will be about accessibility, not politics as usual.

 Most importantly, the values of this campaign will be putting COMMUNITY FIRST.